svbackend/natai-diary/NOTES.md

+### Nov 6, 2022

+Today wanted to test login screen on mobile, but needed to setup tunneling via ngrok, because localhost not accessible from my phone while emulator just can't boot up on my laptop =( Also I was playing around with generation of http client for android out of OpenApi schema, it kind of works but I don't see many benefits of doing that, I would prefer to generate kotlin classes for responses but to use my own http client.

+Some progress with login functionality as well.
+Logic is following:
+1. check whether user already stored in local db
+2. if not - create new user and store it in local db
+3. if yes - update user's api token and set this user as currently logged in

 ### Nov 5, 2022

 Feeling not good today, but managed to do login screen on android app and added API Token authenticator on backend.